-Markup allows you to easily adjust the selling price, while compiling a sales document.
-Markup is the amount by which the cost of a product is increased in order to derive the selling price.
+Markup allows you to easily adjust the selling price while compiling a sales document.
+Markup is the amount by which the cost of a product is increased to derive the selling price.
 E.g. A markup of $30 from the $70 cost results in the $100 price (42.9% markup).

 You can set a buying price for the product.
 Scoro will display that in the margin field when you are making a quote or an invoice, so you'll see in advance how much profit you're going to make.

-To set the buying price for a product open the product card in the product database.
+To set the buying price for a product or a service, open the product card in the product database.
 Read more on how to set up products and services.

-The margin field is automatically displayed when you are making a quote or an invoice, so you can already see how much profit you're going to make.
+The margin field is automatically displayed when you are compiling a quote or an invoice, so you can already see how much profit you're going to make.

-A detailed overview of the margin is available in the margin report accessible in the reports module.
+A detailed overview of the sales margin is available in the margin report accessible under Reports.

 Markup can easily be adjusted while compiling the sales document by just clicking on the markup field (in the document modify view) and changing the number.

 Thank you for your feedback!